panzerdp/dmitripavlutin.com/posts/135-dynamic-import/index.md

 ---
-title: "How to Dynamically Import ECMAScript Modules"
+title: "ES Modules Dynamic Import"
-description: "How to use import(pathToModule) to dynamically import ECMAScript modules in JavaScript."
+description: "How to use import(pathToModule) to dynamically import ES (ECMAScript) modules in JavaScript."
 published: "2021-06-10T18:40Z"
-modified: "2021-10-03T06:20Z"
+modified: "2023-03-22"
-thumbnail: "./images/cover.png"
+thumbnail: "./images/dynamic-es-modules-3.png"
 slug: ecmascript-modules-dynamic-import
 tags: ['javascript', 'module']
 type: post
 ---

-ECMAScript (aka ES2015, or ES) modules are a way to organize cohesive chunks of code in JavaScript.
+ES modules are a way to organize cohesive chunks of code in JavaScript.

-The ES modules system has 2 actors:
+The ES modules system has 2 actors.

-1. The *importing module* &mdash; the one that uses `import { func } from './myModule.js'`
+The *importing module* &mdash; the one that uses `import { func } from './myModule.js'`.
+It uses `import` syntax to import a dependency:
-2. The *imported module* &mdash; the one which exports `export const func = () => {}` and is being imported.

-The *importing module* uses `import` syntax to import a dependency:

 ```javascript
 // The importing module